Scoring your Credit - How's your FICO?

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

-Raising your FICO score
+Raising your credit score

-Know your FICO score
+Know your FICO

 Want to know more about your FICO score?
 Call us at (334) 285-8850.